 - Fluid retention;

 - Enlarged prostate;

 - Violation of spermatogenesis.

-Relative contraindications mean that with android hormone may worsen the course of the condition.
+Relative contraindications mean that with HRT androgens, the course of the condition may worsen.

 Possible indications for replacement therapy